biometrixtech/plans/documentation/api.md

 ##### Request

-The client __must__ submit a request body containing a JSON object with the following schema:
+The client __must__ submit a request body containing a JSON object having the following schema:
 ```
 {
     "date_time": Datetime,